How to Claim Local Business Directory Listings and Help Patients Find Your Site

 Over 75 percent of people begin their search for healthcare information online.
-With that said, it’s imperative that your organization’s website is optimized for search and your business listings are correct.
+With that said, it’s imperative that your organization’s website is optimized for search and your business directory listings are correct.

-The reason: inaccurate business listings not only make it hard for potential patients to find you, but also force your site ranking down in search engines.
+The reason: inaccurate business directory listings not only make it hard for potential patients to find you, but also force your site ranking down in search engines.

 In fact, your listing is already competing with the search engine’s own local directory listings, healthcare review sites — such as WebMD, RateMDs and Healthgrades — in addition to your competitors.
 So an inaccurate listing will only push you further down the first page of results — which can be the equivalent of not showing in search at all.